-You can select one from the list, or proceed without selecting anything by typing d and pressing Return.
+You can select one from the list, or proceed without selecting anything by typing d.

-11. Review the configuration information in the review panel for all the properties associated with the reverse proxy server.
+12. Review the configuration information in the review panel for all the properties associated with the reverse proxy server.

-- If the configuration information is correct and you do not want to change anything, type d to indicate you are done. - Optionally, to edit the name of the Managed Server resources, type the number for Reverse Proxy Server Resource and press Return.
+- If the configuration information is correct and you do not want to change anything, type d to indicate you are done. - Optionally, to edit the name of the Managed Server resources, type the number for Reverse Proxy Server Resource.